 White Girl hits theaters on September 2nd in New York City.
 It will no doubt be a hot topic amongst college students who, similar to the film’s protagonist, have recently moved to Bushwick, Bed Stuy, and Crown Heights, raising awareness to the ever growing gentrification sweeping across New York City.

-Wood’s next project, Spiritual Crisis, is also drawn from her own life.
+Wood’s (center) next project, Spiritual Crisis, is also drawn from her own life.
 She’s described it as a lo-fi, sci-fi relationship, psychodrama about someone who takes ayahuasca and decides to change their life.

 Wood’s storytelling abilities, both visually and narratively, have been recognized as truthful and promising.
 She’s clearly a young filmmaker who effortlessly understands youth culture and contemporary issues.
 We definitely need more of them to shine a reflective light in today’s troubled world.